bevyengine/bevy-website/content/news/2022-01-06-bevy-0.6/index.md

 ![text 2d transforms](text2d_transforms.png)

-Note that while `Transform::scale` does have it uses, it is generally still a good idea to adjust text size using the "font size" to ensure it renders "crisply".
+Note that while `Transform::scale` does have its uses, it is generally still a good idea to adjust text size using the "font size" to ensure it renders "crisply".

 ## Profiling